The first radio view of a type Ibn supernova in SN 2023fyq: Understanding the mass-loss history in the last decade before the explosion: Conclusion

 \section{Conclusion}

 We observed SN\,2023fyq from 1--35 GHz with the VLA and GMRT over 1.5 years post-explosion.
-We also analyzed data at X-ray wavelengths from \textit{Swift-XRT} (where the flux was contaminated by the host) and \textit{Chandra} (finding a 3$\sigma$ non-detection).
-This is the first ever radio detection and long-term radio follow-up of a type Ibn supernova.
-We obtained constraints on the mass-loss rate from the best-fitting free-free absorbed + intrinsic synchrotron self-absorbed models.
-The magnitude of the mass-loss rate and CSM density/upper limits measured suggests a drop in CSM density at $\sim$ $2\times 10^{16}$ cm that can be explained by enhanced ($\sim 4\times10^{-3}~\mathrm{M_{\odot}\,yr^{-1}}$) mass-loss that only occurred for roughly 5 years before the explosion.
-This conclusion agrees with the precursor emission observed by \citet{Brennan_2024} and \citet{Dong_2024} and is roughly consistent with early mass-loss predictions from the binary merger scenario explored in depth by \cite{Tsuna_2024}.
-We emphasize that further monitoring of SNe~Ibn at radio wavelengths within a year post-explosion is needed to constrain their progenitor systems and understand objects like SN\,2023fyq in the context of the larger SN~Ibn population. \facilities{GMRT, VLA, Chandra, Swift (XRT)} \\ \textit{Software:} \texttt{Astropy} \citep{Astropy_2013,Astropy_2022,Astropy_2018}, CASA \citep{Casa_desc}, \texttt{xspec}\citep{xspec}, CIAO\citep{Ciao_2006}
+We also analyzed data over the same time period at X-ray wavelengths from \textit{Swift-XRT} and \textit{Chandra} (finding non-detections).
+Our detections at radio wavelengths constitute the first ever radio detection and long-term radio follow-up of a type Ibn supernova.
+We obtain constraints on the mass-loss rate from the best-fitting free-free absorbed + intrinsic synchrotron self-absorbed models.
+The magnitude of the mass-loss rate and CSM density/upper limits measured suggest a drop in CSM density at $\sim$ $2\times 10^{16}$ cm that can be explained by enhanced ($\sim 4\times10^{-3}~\mathrm{M_{\odot}\,yr^{-1}}$) mass loss that only occurred for roughly 5 years before the explosion and must have ramped up by $\sim$ 2 orders of magnitude in the final months pre-explosion based on the optical evolution \citep{Brennan_2024,Dong_2024}.
+Our derived mass-loss history is roughly consistent with early mass-loss predictions from the binary merger scenario explored in depth by \cite{Tsuna_2024}.
+We emphasize that further monitoring of SNe~Ibn at radio wavelengths within 1-2 years post-explosion is needed to constrain their progenitor systems and understand objects like SN\,2023fyq in the context of the larger SN~Ibn population.